kpratik2015/My-Notes/[FE] Knowledge Update 1.md

   - `<link rel="alternate" hreflang="de" href="http://de.example.com/page.html" />`
 - `async` for independent script like analytics and can execute as soon as available.
 - `defer` respects defer scripts ordering and executes after page finished parsing.
 It should not contain `document.write`
+- No cache policy forces browser to make a preflight request each time there is a POST or DELETE call (there are no preflight requests for GET calls — it’s a rule).
+There should be `Access-Control-Max-Age` header provided
+- The browsers send preflight before making HTTP requests, that can cause side-effects on server, to get supported methods from server with HTTP `OPTIONS` request method and then upon approval, sending the actual request.
+- The actual side effect HTTP request (e.g. `POST`) does not include the `Access-Control-Request-*` headers; they are needed only for the `OPTIONS` request.
+- `Access-Control-Max-Age` gives the value in seconds for how long the response to the preflight request can be cached without sending another preflight request.
+The default value is 5 seconds.
+- When a request is sent with cookie i.e. `new Request(url, { credentials: "include" })` credentials include then server must respond with `Access-Control-Allow-Credentials: true` otherwise response can get ignored.
+- `Access-Control-Expose-Headers` header adds the specified headers to the allowlist that JavaScript (such as `Response.headers`) in browsers is allowed to access.
+- In order to use the export declaration in a source file, the file must be interpreted by the runtime as a module.
+In HTML, this is done by adding `type="module"` to the `<script>` tag.

 ## Javascript